-When a unit fails to meet HQS and the owner has been given an opportunity to correct the deficiencies, but has failed to do so within in the required timeframe, the rent for the dwelling unit will be abated beginning the first of the month following the failed inspection deadline date.
+When a unit fails to meet HQS and the owner has been given an opportunity to correct the deficiencies, but has failed to do so within in the required timeframe, the rent for the dwelling

 If the correction of deficiencies are not made the abatement will continue until the HAP contract is terminated.
 If the owner complies on or before the date the abatement is scheduled to begin, Metropolitan Development and Housing Agency may reinstate HAP payments on the day the owner complies and reverse any notice of abatement or termination of HAP contract that may have been issued.